Skip to content

 3. 03

-Name the section or issue: Standard UAFR access, Special UAFR approval, Remote ID, notification, maps, comment periods, renewals, or boundaries.
+The most useful filings connect a real operational example to Standard UAFR access, Special UAFR approval, Remote ID, notification, maps, renewals, or boundaries.

 4. 04

-For example: require public machine-readable maps, keep Federal Register notice, create automated notifications, narrow boundaries, or define a clear emergency and media access process.
+Notice whether a filing asks for machine-readable maps, automated notifications, narrower boundaries, or a defined emergency and media access process.

 5. 05